Your Guide to the Perfect Outdoor Kitchen Pavilion

 The flooring in your outdoor kitchen pavilion needs to be safe, durable, and forgiving.
 Spills are bound to happen, so you’ll want a surface that doesn’t stain easily and is simple to wipe clean.
 Porcelain pavers and natural stone are top contenders because they are incredibly dense, resistant to moisture, and hold their color even with constant sun exposure.
 For the structure of the pavilion itself, materials like powder-coated aluminum, vinyl, or resilient woods like cedar provide the strength needed to support the roof while resisting rot and pests.
 Our expert masonry team can help you integrate these structural elements seamlessly with stone features for a cohesive, high-end look.

-Select the Right Roofing and Finishes
+Topping It Off: Roofing and Finishes

 The roof of your pavilion is your first line of defense against the elements, providing essential shade and protection from rain.
 You can opt for a solid roof for complete coverage or choose a more flexible design.
 Modern louvered roofs are a popular luxury feature, allowing you to adjust the slats with the push of a button to let sunlight in or create a water-tight seal when it rains.
 This versatility extends the usability of your outdoor kitchen through different seasons and weather conditions.
 At Gappsi, we design custom pavilions with various roofing systems to match your home’s style and your entertainment needs, ensuring your outdoor space is always ready for guests.